 During this time of quarantine and social distancing, you’ve probably watched several movies and binged a few shows you’ve been wanting to see.
-Have you ever thought of how these films and shows have/are affecting you?
-Many people are using movies/TV as an escape from the boredom of COVID-19.
-They just don’t want to hear one more coronavirus update.
 In your escape, it’s important not to turn your brains off but to critically engage the films/shows by asking questions.
 This session will give you the tools to ask “good” questions of the media you consume.

 Dating in Captivity